scipy-conference/scipy_proceedings/papers/arnold/divisi.rst

 normalize the vectors to unit vectors *before* the SVD, so that nodes that are weakly described by the SVD do not end up magnified.

-Divisi allows for this with the SparseMatrix methods ``normalize_rows()``, ``normalize_cols()``, and ``normalize_all()``. (tf-idf normalization, like in the LSA example, is also an option, but it is inappropriate here because it
+Divisi allows for pre-SVD normalization with the SparseMatrix methods ``normalize_rows()``, ``normalize_cols()``, and ``normalize_all()``. (tf-idf normalization, like in the LSA example, is also an option, but it is inappropriate here because it